 In years when individuals are facing requirements to withdraw funds from an IRA or other tax-favored retirement account in excess of what they currently need to fund living expenses, they may consider making special gifts to fulfill charitable commitments utilizing the withdrawal amounts.

 If they have highly appreciated securities, they may wish to use those assets to fund their gifts, while using cash from the withdrawal to make new investments at a higher cost basis for tax purposes.

 As part of the Pension Protection Act of 2006 (PPA), Congress enacted a number of charitable giving incentives and reforms.
 Insofar as gifts from retirement accounts are concerned, the PPA made an exception to the law outlined above and provided in section 408(b)(8) that individuals over the age of 70½ could direct that a total of up to $100,000 per year be distributed from their traditional or Roth IRA directly to an organization described in section 170(b) (1) (A) (other than an organization described in section 509(a)(3)) or a donor-advised fund (as defined in section 4966(d)(2)).

 The exception applied only to distributions completed in 2006 and 2007.
 In October 2008, in conjunction with the Emergency Economic Stabilization Act of 2008, Congress passed the Tax Extenders and Alternative Minimum Tax Relief Act of 2008, which extended the PPA rollover provisions to cover gifts completed in 2008 and 2009.
 In December 2010, Congress further extended these benefits for gifts made before the end of 2011 as part of the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010.

 The Taxpayer Relief Act of 2012 again extended the PPA IRA rollover through December 31, 2013 and retroactively reinstated it for 2012.
 The Tax Increase Prevention Act extended the provision for 2014.
-As of January 1, 2014 the rollover provision had not been extended.
+As of January 1, 2015 the rollover provision had not been extended.
 Check to determine if there have been further extensions or other developments in legislation enacted since that time.